-LFO is the Foundation's primary resource for all policy or process issues related to the development, implementation, and oversight of MREFC projects, and is the NSF-wide resource on project management for large facilities.
-LFO has the institutional authority and resources to effectively develop mandatory policies, which are approved by senior management, for all phases of large facility construction and retirement.
-LFO is consulted on all policy issues relating to large facility development.
-The Office provides expert assistance on non-scientific and non-technical aspects of project planning, budgeting, implementation, and management for large facilities to further strengthen the oversight capabilities of NSF.
-LFO also facilitates the use of best management practices by fostering coordination and collaboration throughout NSF to share application of lessons learned from prior large facility projects.
+LFO is the Foundation's primary resource for all oversight practices related to major facility projects, and is the NSF-wide resource on project management best practices.
+LFO has the institutional authority and resources to effectively develop mandatory policies, practices and procedures, which are approved by senior management, for all stages of the facility life-cycle.
+The Office provides: (1) expert assistance on non-scientific and non-technical aspects of project planning, budgeting, and implementation for major facilities; (2) assurance that all applicable requirements are followed in order to give credence to NSF's oversight capabilities; and (3) facilitates the use of best practices by fostering coordination and collaboration throughout NSF to share application of lessons learned from prior major facility projects.